 Now comes the tricky part!
 The results are not alphabetical but are sorted phonetically which means they can be a bit of a nightmare to find.
 For example, I was searching for a soldier named Ball for a client and while there was a section for the surname Ball, he was actually grouped under Bell.
 If you click the link below there is a guide from the International Committee Red Cross which provides more information on the search:

 Below is the page which comes up after you have searched a surname, in this example it was Jones.
 The card which the search selected is the first one for Jones which also contains a number of phonetically similar spellings.
-On the left-hand side you will see a number of different units which you can select.
+On the left-hand side, you will see several different units which you can select.
 It may take a while for you to find the soldier you are searching for.